 - Draughts from open doors or windows

-Each of these factors sap moisture from the leaves of the peace lily cause the leaf tips to dry and stress the peace lily so that it cannot flower.
+Each of these factors saps moisture from the leaves of the peace lily causing the leaf tips to dry and stress the peace lily so that it cannot flower.

-An exacerbating factor that often prevents flowering are high temperatures from indoor heating and under watering, where the peace lily may not be watered often enough or watered too lightly.
+An exacerbating factor that often prevents flowering is high temperatures from indoor heating and under watering, where the peace lily may not be watered often enough or watered too lightly.

 This helps to create a more favorable environment for the peace lily to flower.